 Our study makes several contributions to family firm research.
-First, we advance theory-specific knowledge about the domain of family firms (Neubaum & Micelotta, 2021) because we focus on family firm as a context where we apply an existing theory (i.e., the integrated model by Schlaegel and Koenig (2014)) and integrate it with insights from family firm literature to develop theoretical insights specific to family firms.
-More specifically, we build on family firm literature to develop theoretical arguments on how the social context of a business family may shape the subjective norms that influence family managers’ perceptions of the desirability and feasibility of entrepreneurial behavior.
-In fact, while the education-EI relationship, as well as the role of ESE, have been already examined by past research, the links among these constructs are highly dependent on an individual’s social context (Hollenbeck & Hall, 2004; Bae et al., 2014; Hsu et al., 2019; Meoli et al., 2020), so that the effects of education and ESE on EI may be due to different underlying processes depending on the social context in which an individual is embedded.
-As a result, a deeper understanding of how these effects may unfold in a business family requires an ad-hoc theoretical examination of family members proximal social context.
+First, we advance theory-specific knowledge about the domain of family firms (Neubaum & Micelotta, 2021) because we focus on family firms as a context where we apply an existing theory (i.e., the integrated model by Schlaegel and Koenig (2014)) and integrate it with insights from the family firm literature to develop theoretical insights specific to family firms.
+More specifically, we build on the family firm literature to develop theoretical arguments on how the social context of a business family may shape the subjective norms that influence family managers’ perceptions of the desirability and feasibility of entrepreneurial behavior.
+In fact, while the education-EI relationship, as well as the role of ESE, has already been examined by past research, the links among these constructs are highly dependent on an individual’s social context (Hollenbeck & Hall, 2004; Bae et al., 2014; Hsu et al., 2019; Meoli et al., 2020); thus, the effects of education and ESE on EI may be due to different underlying processes depending on the social context in which an individual is embedded.
+As a result, a deeper understanding of how these effects may unfold in a business family requires an ad hoc theoretical examination of family members’ proximal social context.

-Second, our work adds to recent studies that examine the individual-level determinants of family firms’ entrepreneurial behavior (Kotlar & Sieger, 2019; Soleimanof et al., 2019) through a micro-foundational analysis (Zahra & Wright, 2011) of the processes through which family managers’ education affects their EI.
-In fact, departing from the conventional focus on the organization-level determinants of family firms’ entrepreneurial behavior, Kotlar and Sieger (2019) aimed to explain variance in family firms’ entrepreneurial behavior by examining differences between family and non-family managers, showing that non-family managers have both a lower willingness and an inferior capacity to act entrepreneurially in family firms.
+Second, our work adds to recent studies that examine the individual-level determinants of family firms’ entrepreneurial behavior (Kotlar & Sieger, 2019; Soleimanof et al., 2019) through a microfoundational analysis (Zahra & Wright, 2011) of the processes through which family managers’ education affects their EI.
+In fact, departing from the conventional focus on the organization-level determinants of family firms’ entrepreneurial behavior, Kotlar and Sieger (2019) aimed to explain variance in family firms’ entrepreneurial behavior by examining differences between family and nonfamily managers, showing that nonfamily managers have both a lower willingness and an inferior capacity to act entrepreneurially in family firms.
 This study contributes to this line of academic inquiry by examining how education affects family managers’ EI.
 In particular, we advance our understanding of family managers’ EI by developing theoretical arguments on the processes through which education affects family managers’ perceived desirability and feasibility of entrepreneurial behavior.
 In so doing, our study helps reconcile a dilemma about family firms’ entrepreneurial behavior.
-On the one hand, in fact, the finding that non-family managers are less willing and less capable of pursuing entrepreneurial opportunities aligned with the family’s priorities (Kotlar & Sieger, 2019) suggests that entrepreneurial activities promoted by family managers have greater potential to benefit the family firm.
-On the other hand, the finding that family firms are forced to hire external managerial talent because family managers often lack the necessary knowledge and skills to act entrepreneurially (Gedajlovic et al., 2004) suggests either that such potential is rarely realized to its full extent or – at the very least – that there is great variance in the extent to which it is realized.
+On the one hand, the finding that nonfamily managers are less willing and less capable of pursuing entrepreneurial opportunities aligned with the family’s priorities (Kotlar & Sieger, 2019) suggests that entrepreneurial activities promoted by family managers have greater potential to benefit the family firm.
+On the other hand, the finding that family firms are forced to hire external managerial talent because family managers often lack the necessary knowledge and skills to act entrepreneurially (Gedajlovic et al., 2004) suggests either that such potential is rarely realized to its full extent or—at the very least—that there is great variance in the extent to which it is realized.
 Our study helps reconcile these contradictory findings by highlighting that family managers’ EI can be fostered through education.